-Attention Deficit and Hyperactivity Disorder is a common chronic illness in children.
+Attention-Deficit/Hyperactivity Disorder is a common chronic illness in children.
 Most children do have times when their behavior is challenging.
 They may not concentrate on the task at hand, become distracted, talk out of turn, fidget, or be in constant motion.
-However, for some children, this is an every day occurence that occurs at school and at home.
-Children with attetion-deficit/hyperactivity disorder (ADHD) have behavior problems that are so frequent and severe that they interfere with their ability to live normal lives.
+However, for some children, this is an everyday occurrence that occurs at school and at home.
+Children with attention-deficit/hyperactivity disorder (ADHD) have behavior problems that are so frequent and severe that they interfere with their ability to live normal lives.

-At Jeffers, Mann and Artman Pediatrics we have an ADHD Program to help these children, teenagers and their parents manage their symptoms.
-As a parent you play an important role in providing treatment so your child can be successful.
+At Jeffers, Mann & Artman Pediatrics we have an ADHD Program to help these children, teenagers and their parents manage symptoms.
+As a parent, you play an important role in providing treatment so your child can be successful.

-- Parent Vanderbilt Assessment forms (to be completed by parents) prior to visit on CHADIS website.
-If you are new to the CHADIS website, you will need to set up account.
+- Parent Vanderbilt Assessment forms (to be completed by parents) prior to visiting on CHADIS website.
+If you are new to the CHADIS website, you will need to set up an account.
 The invitation code is: 9197865001.
-Once your account is set up and you are logged in, select the "Attention/Learing Issues" category to complete the appropriate forms.
+Once your account is set up and you are logged in, select the "Attention/Learning Issues" category to complete the appropriate forms.

-- Teacher Vanderbilt Assessment forms (to be completed by at least 2 teachers who know how you child behaves in classroom) prior to visit.
-(Teachers can also register and complete these forms on CHADIS website.)
+- Teacher Vanderbilt Assessment forms (to be completed by at least 2 teachers who know how your child behaves in the classroom) prior to the visit.
+Teachers can also register and complete these forms on the CHADIS website.

-Parent and teacher Vanderbilt forms can also be printed, completed and faxed to our office prior to your child\'s visit if necessary.
-Vanderbilt Parental Informant Form Vanderbilt Teacher Informant Form
+Parent and Teacher Vanderbilt forms can also be printed, completed and faxed to our office prior to your child's visit if necessary.

-If your child has already been diagnosed with Inattentive or Hyperactive type ADHD, we recommend comprehensive ADHD evaluations every six months (in addtion to yearly well child check-ups).
+If your child has already been diagnosed with Inattentive or Hyperactive type ADHD, we recommend comprehensive ADHD evaluations every six months (in addition to yearly well-child check-ups).
 This includes the following:

 - Reassessment of Vanderbilt Scores by parents.
 If there are ongoing school concerns, Vanderbilt Scores from Teachers may also be helpful.
-Please log on to the CHADIS website and complete the following forms prior to your visit.
+Please log on to the CHADIS website to complete the following forms prior to your visit.
 If you are a "new user", you will need to set up your account.
-The invitation code is : 9197865001.
-Once our account is set up and you are logged in, select the "Attention/Learning Issues Follow-up" category to complete the appropriate (If you are unable to complete the forms on line, you can print, complete and fax the forms to our office prior to your visit.)
+The invitation code is 9197865001.
+Once our account is set up and you are logged in, select the "Attention/Learning Issues Follow-up" category to complete the appropriate.
+If you are unable to complete the forms online, you can print, complete and fax the forms to our office prior to your visit.

 - Medication updates or changes if necessary